tbhal/objection-detection/README.md

 NUM_CLASSES = 1
 ```
-- Delete he code from download image section or do not reun it.
+- Delete the code from download image section or do not run it.

 - And in Detection Section, change the TEST_IMAGE_PATHS var to:
 ```python